-Forecast earnings before interest, tax and depreciation (EBITDA) have been compared against the EBITDA used for the last full valuation at 31 March 2022 to calculate any required revaluation to the share value at 31 March 2023.
+The last full external valuation was at 31 March 2022.
+Subsequent management reviews have compared forecast earnings before interest, tax and depreciation (EBITDA) against the EBITDA used for the full external valuation to assess any required revaluation to the share value at 31 March 2024.
 No change to the valuation was considered necessary.